WebOfTrust/WOT-terms/draft-ssmith-cesr.md

 ~~~
 where `aX` represents a bit from `A0` and `zX` represents a zeroed pad bit, and `TX` represents a non-pad character from the converted Base64 text representing one hextet of information from the converted binary string.

 Naive Base64 encoding always pads each individual conversion of a string of bytes to an even multiple of four characters.
 This provides a property that is not true composability but does ensure that multiple distinct concatenated conversions from binary to Base64 text are separable.
 It may be described as a sort of one-way composability.
-So with pad characters, denoted by replacing the spaces with `=` characters, the Base64 conversion of
+So with pad characters, denoted by replacing the spaces with `=` characters, the Base64 conversion of `a` is as follows:
-verifiability ambient
-`a` is as follows:

 ~~~text
 |           A0          |